ROYAL LIFE DETOX

 Emotional Reasoning

-When you assume the emotions you feel are indicative of reality you use emotional reasoning.
+When you assume the emotions you feel are indicative of reality, you use emotional reasoning.
 Consequently, emotional reasoning leads you to think that your feelings toward a subject relate to facts instead of opinions.
 For example, if you dislike the way you acted before you got sober, you believe anyone who isn’t in recovery is stupid.
-Vise versa, you have no problem stopping after one beer, so you think alcoholism isn’t real.
+Vice versa, you have no problem stopping after one beer, so you think alcoholism isn’t real.

 When you share your emotion-based reasoning, listen to how others react.
 When people are shocked or offended by your statements, take the time to figure out why.